 Where does a new 18-year old voter, or even an adult voter, go to find out exactly what their government is doing and how to vote and exercise their constitutional rights?
 It’s kind of like balancing your checkbook—everybody expects you to know how to do it, but nobody actually teaches it.

-That’s why a new League of Women Voters of Solano County’s program is essential for the community, extending knowledge so that citizens can get involved and make informed decisions when it’s their time to fill out a ballot.
-Alice Fried, a community activist from Vacaville and a LWVSC member, initiated a program called “Democracy Works,” bringing extended civic education to high school and community college students.
+That’s why a new League of Women Voters of Solano County (LWVSC) program is essential for the community, extending knowledge so that citizens can get involved and make informed decisions when it’s their time to fill out a ballot.
+Alice Fried, a community activist from Vacaville and a LWVSC [Board] member, initiated a program called “Democracy Works,” bringing extended civic education to middle school, high school and community college students.

 “What’s missing in Civics education in the classroom now is information on how you interact with your government,” Fried explains.
 “We are a government ‘of the people, by the people, and for the people,’ so getting this education is on each one of you.
 You need to know how it works.”